A perfect indoor climate in a padel arena

 In the close cooperation between Mattias Nilsson, owner of Gessie Padelcenter, and the ventilation consultant, Gojitech, Swegon was recommended as a partner for providing the required "perfect indoor climate".

-Swegon was proposed, and later chosen, for our knowledge and experience of heating and cooling large indoor facilities, as well as for ensuring good air quality in the premises.
+Swegon was proposed, and later chosen, for our knowledge and experience of heating and cooling large indoor facilities, as well as for ensuring good air quality in most kinds of premises.
 Mattias says that he personally didn’t have much contact with Swegon but understood from the smooth process that everything worked out well and according to plan.

 There are a number of different indoor climate solutions suitable for padel arenas.
 In this specific project we provided a GOLD RX/HC air handling unit.
 It is an energy efficient unit thanks to its high-performance energy recovery and its built in reversible heat pump.
 The result is fresh air, heating and cooling provided in an energy efficient and space optimised way.